-NDMA will passionately pursue measurable metrics for student and staff improvement.
-Part of the metric configuration will be continuous improvement of process that innovatively produces staff and student achievement beyond those deemed necessary by state and national requirements.
-Empowerment will not be just a word used to say, "It's your job, now do it."
-It will be a process of clear expectations, adequate resources, mentoring/coaching, and transfer of power monitored within the boundaries of vision, policies, and goals.
-Students and staff will be held accountable to the metrics of competency-based curriculum and given the necessary technical and human resources available to prepare them for tomorrow's challenges.
+NDMA will passionately pursue measurable rubrics for student and staff achievement and improvement.
+There will be a continuous improvement process resulting in innovation and achievement beyond state and national requirements.
+It will be a process of clear expectations, adequate resources, mentoring/coaching, and leadership development within the boundaries of vision, policies, goals, and budget parameters.
+Students and Staff will be held to the standards -based curriculum and given the necessary technical and human resources available to prepare them for future challenges.